-The ACD may compulsorily convert, switch, redeem or cancel Shares where to do so is considered by the ACD to be in the best interests of Shareholders.
+The ACD may compulsorily convert or switch Shares where to do so is considered by the ACD to be in the best interests of Shareholders.
+Shareholders will be given appropriate advance notice by the ACD should the ACD choose to carry out any such compulsory conversion.